 State approved SMTs

 State-approved SMTs may be cited in oil spill contingency plans.
-Companies granted approval as SMTs will be listed here.
-To date, no SMTs have been approved by us.

 Read the oil spilll contingency plan rule that guides spill management team requirements.
+Review our Spill Management Team Focus Sheet.

 Apply to become a state-approved SMT